The Bible Unearthed: Reception

 The Bible Unearthed was well received by some biblical scholars and archaeologists and critically by others.
 Baruch Halpern, professor of Jewish Studies at Pennsylvania State University and leader of the archaeological digs at Megiddo for many years, called it "the boldest and most exhilarating synthesis of Bible and archaeology in fifty years", despite disagreeing with Finkelstein on the historicity of the United Monarchy.
 Jonathan Kirsch, writing in the Los Angeles Times, called it "a brutally honest assessment of what archeology can and cannot tell us about the historical accuracy of the Bible", which embraces the spirit of modern archaeology by approaching the Bible "as an artifact to be studied and evaluated rather than a work of divine inspiration that must be embraced as a matter of true belief".
 Phyllis Trible, professor of biblical studies at Wake Forest University, concluded her review in The New York Times as follows:

-A review of the book by fellow archaeologist William G. Dever published in the Biblical Archaeology Review and subsequently in the Bulletin of the American Schools of Oriental Research.
+A review of the book by fellow archaeologist William G. Dever was published in the Biblical Archaeology Review and subsequently in the Bulletin of the American Schools of Oriental Research.
 At the outset of the review, Dever described the book as a "convoluted story", writing that "This clever, trendy work may deceive lay readers".
 What proceeded was heated exchanges between Dever and Finkelstein.
 Dever's review noted that the book had many strengths, notably archaeology's potential for re-writing the history of "Ancient Israel", but complained that it misrepresented his own views and concluded by characterizing Finkelstein as "idiosyncratic and doctrinaire".
 Finkelstein's reaction was to call Dever a "jealous academic parasite," and the debate quickly degenerated from that point.